OWASP/DevGuide/03-Build/0x11-Cryptography.md

 Using a cipher in its "raw" form is referred to as Electronic Code Book (ECB) mode.
 When encrypting using ECB, the plaintext message is divided into blocks (corresponding to the cipher algorithm's block size) and each block is encrypted individually with no interaction with any other blocks.
 Unfortunately, except when the plaintext message is less than the cipher's block size (typically 128 or 64 bits) or one is encrypting completely random data (e.g., using a asymmetric cipher to encrypt a key for a symmetric cipher).
 ECB mode should generally be avoided in all other cases because it has many cryptographic weaknesses.
 Normally, an AE cipher mode (see "Authenticated vs. Non-authenticated Encryption", above) should be used.
 However, all cipher modes other than ECB require an "initialization vector" (IV).
 An IV usually is a random or pseudorandom bit stream that has the same length as the cipher block size.
 In any streaming cipher mode, it is important that for any given encryption key, the same IV never be used to encrypt multiple plaintext messages.

 Therefore, either ensure you use a different IV or a different key whenever you use a stream cipher or a symmetric cipher in a streaming mode.
-Since it is generally easier to change the IV instead of the key (since the latter needs to be securely transmitted with the intended recipient of the ciphertext), it is recommended that you construct the IV in such cases by breaking it into two parts: one part being a timestamp in at least millisecond resolution and the other a counter.
+Since it is generally easier to change the IV instead of the key (since the latter needs to be securely transmitted with the intended recipient of the ciphertext), it is recommended that you construct the IV in such cases by breaking it into two parts: one part being a time stamp in at least millisecond resolution and the other a counter.
 Figuring out how many bits to dedicate for the counter depends on what you think the maximum number of messages you can encrypt in a clock increment (millisecond, nanosecond, or whatever resolution you are using) combined with how long you will encrypt for with the same encryption key.
 With IVs that are 128-bits in length, you should have plenty of room for both.
 In general, it is highly recommended that you change the encryption key at least once a year.
 (PCI DSS requires at least this; but generally, more frequently is recommended.)
 Because of the way stream ciphers work (or block ciphers operating in a streaming cipher mode), if you do use the same encryption key / IV pair to encrypt multiple plaintext messages, an adversary can simply take the resulting ciphertext streams and XOR them together.
 The result of this operation leaves a bit stream of the two plaintext messages XOR'd together, which the adversary can then analyze using statistical frequency analyzing leading to the discovery of the two original plaintext messages.
+[6]

 Okay, okay, so that was more than a final word.
 How about this for a summary: